-Tax identity theft is one of the most devastating as well as evasive forms of identity theft.
-It can go unnoticed until the IRS notifies victims that there is something wrong with their tax return.
+Tax identity theft is one of the most devastating and evasive forms of identity theft.
+It can go unnoticed until the IRS notifies victims that there is something wrong with their tax returns.

-Tax identity theft occurs when a person illegally files a tax return under another person’s name in order to claim that person’s tax benefits or return.
-This type of identity theft is common because many people wait to file their taxes until the end of tax season which provides criminals with an open window to file fraudulent tax returns early in the season.
-In order for tax identity theft to take place, a person’s social security number is needed.
+Tax identity theft occurs when a person illegally files a tax return under another person’s name to claim that person’s tax benefits or return.
+This type of identity theft is common because many people wait to file their taxes until the end of tax season, which provides criminals with an open window to file fraudulent tax returns early.
+For tax identity theft to occur, a person’s social security number is needed.
 Unfortunately, it can be rather simple to steal a person’s social security number.
 For instance, a criminal could steal a social security number via online scams, home break-ins, physical purse or wallet theft, phone scams, medical institutions, workplace hacks, etc. Tax identity theft most commonly takes place when a criminal files a tax return using another person’s social security number as well as a fraudulent W-2 form.
-The combination of the social security number and W-2 form will result in a larger sum of money for the tax return.
+Combining the social security number and the W-2 form will result in a larger sum of money for the tax return.
 This ensures that the thief gets the most out of their victim’s return.
 In 2013, the IRS paid approximately $5.8 billion for fraudulent tax returns.
 Luckily, the frequency of tax identity theft has dropped as the IRS has taken more aggressive precautions like assigning qualified personnel to focus on fighting tax identity theft.

 You may have your own suspicions, but to know for sure if you are a victim of tax identity theft, you must await a notice sent by the IRS telling you that there is something wrong with your tax return.
 When you get this notice by mail, there are a few steps that you should take:

 Some warning signs of tax identity theft you should be aware of, according to the IRS, include the following:

 From us, you can also read: